-Source: Report on Trend and Progress of Banking in India 2006-07, RBI
+Source: Report on Trend and Progress of Banking in India 2006-07, RBI.

 Equally portentously, the demographic profile of public sector bank customers is quite different from that for the private banks.
-While 60% of foreign and private banks customers are below the age of 40, the corresponding share for public sector banks is only 32%.
+While 60 per cent of foreign and private banks customers are below the age of 40, the corresponding share for public sector banks is only 32 per cent.
 Further, the economic profiles of the customers differ considerably as well.
-Public sector banks today have a much lower share of the more profitable "mass affluent" segment of the population as compared to their private competitors.
+Public sector banks today have a much lower share of the more profitable 'mass affluent' segment of the population as compared to their private competitors.
 These differences have implications for the future growth potential of public sector banks, particularly relative to their private sector counterparts.

-Another trend in banking - both global as well as in India - that does not portend well for public sector banks is the shift in revenues from traditional lending to more complex areas like bond-currency-derivatives products and fee-based wholesale and retail banking services like M&A advisory, institutional investments, and insurance.
+Another trend in banking-both global as well as in India-that does not portend well for public sector banks is the shift in revenues from traditional lending to more complex areas like bond-currency-derivatives products and fee-based wholesale and retail banking services like M&A advisory, institutional investments, and insurance.
 These are precisely the areas where public sector banks are at a relative disadvantage, primarily because of their inability to attract and retain talent or provide employees strong incentives, and their inability to make rapid investments in the technology necessary for being competitive in these segments.

-The public sector market share in the banc-assurance market in March 2007 stood at 32% (compared to its 72% share of assets) while in mutual fund sales it was about 5%.
-Between 1997 and 2007, cash management throughput rose at a CAGR of only 16% for public sector banks as opposed to 28% for private sector banks.
-Between 2002 and 2007, the number of credit cards issued and spending in credit cards rose at CAGRs of 24% and 44% respectively as opposed to private sector CAGRs of 57% and 71%.
-In services like debt syndication and wealth management the public sector share has been a minuscule 2.7% and 0% respectively with foreign and private sector banks completely dominating the space.
+The public sector market share in the bancassurance market in March 2007 stood at 32 per cent (compared to its 72 per cent share of assets) while in mutual fund sales it was about 5 per cent.
+Between 1997 and 2007, cash management throughout rose at a CAGR of only 16 per cent for public sector banks as opposed to 28 per cent for private sector banks.
+Between 2002 and 2007, the number of credit cards issued and spending in credit cards rose at CAGRs of 24 per cent and 44 per cent respectively as opposed to private sector CAGRs of 57 per cent and 71 per cent.
+In services like debt syndication and wealth management the public sector share has been a minuscule 2.7 per cent and 0 per cent respectively with foreign and private sector banks completely dominating the space.
 All these activities have taken-off recently, so the public sector starts from the same low base as the private sector, and should not, in principle, have a lower growth rate.

 Perhaps most telling are the numbers on productivity.
-A McKinsey study in 2002 found that productivity of bank employees in India based on the number of transactions and the number of loan and deposit accounts opened per hour was a miserable 12 in comparison to 100 in the United States.
+A McKinsey study in 20017 found that productivity of bank employees in India based on the number of transactions and the number of loan and deposit accounts opened per hour was a miserable 12 in comparison to 100 in the United States.
 The public sector banks were particularly backward on this dimension, scoring 10 while the old private sector banks scored 32 and the new private sector banks scored 55.
 By comparison, Brazil scored 32 and Korea scored 55.

 These considerably poorer prospects of public sector banks relative to their private sector counterparts are reflected in their significantly lower valuation in the marketplace.
-At Marchend 2007, public sector banks traded at an average price to book ratio of 1.11 while for private sector banks the ratio was 2.96.
+At March-end 2007, public sector banks traded at an average price to book ratio of 1.11 while for private sector banks the ratio was 2.96.
 The price-earnings ratios were 6.85 and 25.19 respectively.